Olloyd321/Ollie-Lloyds-Portfolio/README.md

 This project is designed to outline Ollie Lloyd's portfolio of github and other web dev projects

+The most challenging part of this challenge was how to style the CSS, writing the HTML and linking very basic CSS worked well but had a bit of trouble really making the site not look clunky.
+A tutor helped me really refine the acceptance criteria and neaten up the appearance.
+The second most challenging aspect of this challenge was how to implement the media query for different sized screens, I know how to make changes when the browser is smaller but wasn't sure what I should do to optimize its appearance.

 ## Acceptance Criteria is as follows
     ```
     GIVEN I need to sample a potential employee's previous work